Kamalabot/windsurf_cascades/fastapi_oauth_composio/instructions.md

 ## Using the Python Client

-The project includes a Python client library (`sales_client.py`) that provides an easy way to interact with the API:
+The project includes a Python client library (`sales_client.py`) that provides an easy way to interact with the API.
+The client supports both JWT token and API key authentication methods:

 ```python
 from sales_client import SalesAPIClient